abubakardaud/abubakardaud/README.md

 ### Hi there 👋

-I'm Abu bakar Daud, check out my [website](https://abubakardaud.github.io) for more.
+I'm Abu bakar Daud,

-Hon.
-Math / CS Student @ McGill 💻 Now at AWS \[Amazon\]

-🔭 Currently interested in scaling system
+🔭 Currently interested in exploring the world